-Dr. Heidi Tworek is assistant professor of international history at the University of British Columbia, Vancouver, Canada.
+Dr. Heidi Tworek is associate professor of international history and public policy at the University of British Columbia, Vancouver, Canada.
 She works on media, international organizations, and transatlantic relations.
 She is a member of the Science and Technology Studies program, the Language Science Initiative, and the Institute for European Studies at UBC.
 She is a visiting fellow at the Joint Center for History and Economics at Harvard University as well as a non-resident fellow at the German Marshall Fund of the United States and the Canadian Global Affairs Institute.

 Heidi's book, News from Germany: The Competition to Control World Communications, 1900-1945, was published in 2019 by Harvard University Press.
 She has co-edited two volumes.
 The first, Exorbitant Expectations: International Organizations and the Media in the Nineteenth and Twentieth Centuries, appeared with Routledge in 2018.
 The second, The Routledge Companion to the Makers of Global Business, appeared with Routledge in 2019.
 Heidi's many book chapters and journal articles have appeared in venues including Journal of Global History, Journal of Policy History, Business History Review, Journalism Studies, German History and Enterprise & Society.
 She manages the United Nations History Project website to provide materials for researching and teaching the history of international organizations.
 Her further research interests include contemporary media and communications, German and transatlantic politics, the digital economy, the history of technology, legal history, digital history, the history of health, and higher education.